QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

     - `DATA_PATH` - path to the data directory
     - `CHAIN_NAME` - name of the chain ("local_testnet" for default)

-or
+or:

 ```bash
 ./target/debug/qf-node key generate-node-key > $DATA_PATH/chains/$CHAIN_NAME/network/secret_ed25519
 ```

-## Run the fastchain node
+## Run the Fastchain Node
-- As a full node (no need to generate the key)
+- As a full node (no need to generate the key):
 ```bash
 ./target/debug/qf-node --chain $SPEC_PATH/fastchain-spec-raw.json -d $DATA_PATH
 ```
-- As validator (user Alice and need to generate the key)
+- As validator (user Alice and need to generate the key):
 ```bash
 ./target/debug/qf-node --chain $SPEC_PATH/fastchain-spec-raw.json --validator --alice -d $DATA_PATH
 ```

-Also you can specify the ports:
+You can also specify the ports:
 - `--port <port>` - port for the node
-- `--rpc-port <port>` - port for the p2p connection
+- `--rpc-port <port>` - port for the P2P connection

 ## Run the parachain node
-Before running the local parachain node you need to have a running relaychain node.
+Before running the local parachain node, you need to have a running relaychain node.
-To run the local relaychain you can use this bash script:
+To run the local relaychain, you can use this bash script:
 ```bash
 #!/bin/bash